dustinpfister/blog_posts/_posts/js-math-random.md

 layout: post
 categories: js
 id: 649
-updated: 2021-11-21 18:10:16
+updated: 2021-11-30 11:33:06
-version: 1.62
+version: 1.63
 ---

-Starting out with the [Math.random](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) method in javaScript is simple enough, you just call it and you get a random number between 0 and 1.
+Starting out with the [Math.random](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) method in javaScript is simple enough, I just call it and I get a random number between 0 and 1, and can potential include 0 but not 1 from what I have read.
 From there it is all about what you do with that value when it comes to doing something with such a random value.
 For example if I want random numbers between 0 and 6 then I just need to multiply the returned value from the math random method by 6.

 With that said there is maybe a bit more that just calling the method then when it comes to rounding, getting a range, and the nature of the distribution when using the method largely by itself.
 There are all kinds of expressions, and functions where I might want to plug in a random value.
 So lets take a look at a few examples of the Math random method in javaScript from simple to not so simple.